Answers to Your Questions

 How do I schedule an appointment?

 If this is your first time, please reach out via email or phone so we can chat about your needs.
-We will determine if we are a good fit for each other, and I will answer any of your questions.
+We will determine if we are a good fit for each other, and we will answer any of your questions.
 Click here to learn more about scheduling your first appointment.

 If you are current client, please email, call, or schedule through the client portal.